Barry-ljf/cryptohub/README.md

-# Crypto Library In Primihub
+# Crypto Library
 -------

 This repository offers several practical instance of **Multi-Party Computation (MPC)** techniques available for use, including Privacy-Preserving Set Intersection (PSI, PCSI), Distributed SM2 Signatures, and more.

-We have developed numerous MPC techniques, which will serve as the cryptographic foundation for building more privacy-preserving applications on **Primihub** in the future.
+We have developed numerous MPC techniques, which will be the cryptographic foundation for building more privacy-preserving applications in the future.
 This repository will integrate more SOTA cryptographic algorithms and will be fully open-source .

 ## Overview
 -------